Flinders Petrie archaeologist

 Egyptian Archaeology and Philology at University College, London in

 1892.
-This chair had been funded by Amelia Edwards who was a keen supporter and admirer of Petrie.
+This chair had been posthumously funded by Amelia Edwards who had been a keen supporter and admirer of Petrie.
 He was also the founder of The Egyptian Research Account, in 1894, (which

 eventually became the British School of Archaeology in 1905).
 Duing his career he also